Practical guides

 For this reason, it is an essential tool for:

 In practice, the GLEC Framework is the methodological backbone of many product carbon footprint (PCF) measurement platforms and sustainable transport software tools.
+You can see how Manglai applies it in its GLEC solution.

-Selecting the right tool isn’t just about comparing prices or user interfaces; it requires verifying its technical robustness, regulatory alignment, and ability to integrate data from multiple sources.
+Selecting the right tool isn't just about comparing prices or user interfaces; it requires verifying its technical robustness, regulatory alignment and ability to integrate data from multiple sources.

 These are the six key criteria any serious software must meet in order to calculate emissions under the GLEC Framework:

-Choosing the right software for applying the GLEC Framework is crucial to ensuring consistent, auditable, and comparable measurements across different transport modes.
+Choosing the right software for applying the GLEC Framework is crucial to ensuring consistent, auditable and comparable measurements across different transport modes.
 Not all tools on the market offer full compatibility with this standard, which requires methodological rigour and data traceability throughout the logistics chain.

-Below we present the main software solutions on the market, prioritising those aligned with the GLEC Framework or integrating logistics data into product carbon footprint (PCF) calculations, with Manglai leading the ranking thanks to its balance of methodological rigour, ease of use, and multicriteria approach.
+Below we present the main software solutions on the market, prioritising those aligned with the GLEC Framework or integrating logistics data into product carbon footprint (PCF) calculations, with Manglai leading the ranking thanks to its balance of methodological rigour, ease of use and multicriteria approach.

 Its approach combines technical precision with operational agility, enabling sustainability and operations teams to obtain verifiable results in hours, not weeks.
-It is the ideal choice for companies that need to calculate product and transport footprints without relying on external consultancies.

 Among its main advantages are: